Talk: Introduction into Go Profiling: Tools

 }()

-// Your application logic here
+// your application logic

 }

-# View in browser
+# browser

 open http://localhost:6060/debug/pprof/

-# Analyze CPU profile (30 second sample)
+# CPU (30 second sample)

 go tool pprof http://localhost:6060/debug/pprof/profile?seconds=30

-# Analyze heap profile
+# heap

 go tool pprof http://localhost:6060/debug/pprof/heap

-# Analyze goroutines
+# goroutines

 go tool pprof http://localhost:6060/debug/pprof/goroutine

-# Analyze blocking operations
+# blocking

 go tool pprof http://localhost:6060/debug/pprof/block

-# Analyze mutex contention
+# mutex contention

 go tool pprof http://localhost:6060/debug/pprof/mutex

-Interactive Mode
+Interactive mode

 go tool pprof cpu.prof

-Visualization Options
+Visualization

-# Generate flame graph
+# flame graph in the browser

 go tool pprof -http=:8080 cpu.prof

-# Generate call graph
+# PNG call graph

 go tool pprof -png cpu.prof > cpu.png

-# Compare two profiles
+# diff two profiles

 go tool pprof -base=old.prof new.prof